 - Not much additional room after contents are added.

-This is another bug out kit bag, but the Emergency Survival 72-Hour Bag is much higher quality than the Urban Survival Bag.
+This bag used to be sold as a full bug out kit bag, but fortunately Fox Tactical stopped making a kit bag.
+Still, they do sell the bag itself, which is a great quality bag in and of itself.
 It’s a durable, black bag with adjustable back straps, three quick-grab handles, and tons of storage space throughout.

 - Sturdy, heavy-duty bag.